 In addition to the relapse risk, current treatment causes significant side-effects both during treatment and in the longer term, for those who survive.
 This highlights the urgent need to develop new treatment strategies that will not only increase the cure rate but also reduce toxicity.

 A promising new treatment approach is immunotherapy using T-cells, important cells of our immune system.
 The role of T-cells is to kill abnormal cells such as cells that are infected by viruses.
 They can also destroy cancer cells.
 Cancer cells often evade immune detection, however, because they are recognised as ‘self’ and don’t have a ‘tumour identifier’ that will attract the attention of T-cells.

 In this project, Dr Straathof is using proteins called antibodies to mark the tumour cells for destruction.

 In the normal course of events, antibodies are produced by other immune cells and bind with infected or ‘bad’ cells to mark them for destruction by T-cells.

 A special class of artificial antibody called ‘Bi-specific T-cell Engagers’ (‘BiTEs’) has been designed to act as a tumour identifier.
 BiTEs act as ‘binding bodies’, bringing together the patient’s T-cells and the tumour cells and so facilitating the killing of the tumour cells.

 The use of BiTEs has shown great promise in the treatment of leukaemia.
-From the knowledge gained during the development of BiTEs for leukaemia treatment, the team is now well-positioned to predict which type of BiTE will work best for neuroblastoma.
+The development of BiTEs for leukaemia treatment has provided important insights in optimal BiTE design; the team will now take advantage of this knowledge to predict which type of BiTE will work best for neuroblastoma.